sparkle-project/sparkle-project.github.io/documentation/preferences-ui/index.md

 ### Watch out for preference caching

-OS X caches plist files in `~/Library/Preferences`, so don't edit them directly.
+macOS caches plist files in `~/Library/Preferences`, so don't edit them directly.
 If you want to tweak these files for testing (e.g. change last update check date), use [PrefsEditor](http://www.tempel.org/PrefsEditor) or the `defaults` command.